Burkina FasoOfficial Name: Burkina Faso

 Ouagadougou, Burkina Faso

 Burkina Faso, previously known as Upper Volta, is a landlocked, developing country in the Sahel region of West Africa.
 Its capital is Ouagadougou.
 Burkina Faso is a former French colony; the official language is French.
-With a population of nearly 17 million, it is one of the world’s least-developed countries, and infrastructure for tourism is limited.
-Please refer to the Department of State’s Fact Sheet on U.S. – Burkina Faso relations for additional information.
+With a population of approximately 17.8 million, it is one of the world’s least-developed countries, and infrastructure for tourism is limited.
+Read the Department of State’s Fact Sheet on Burkina Faso for additional information on U.S. – Burkina Faso relations

 Entry, Exit & Visa Requirements